luifermoron/teams/backendteams/README.md

 ## Features

-* 🏛️ Clean Architecture: It is based on clean architecture principles, with separated domains (entities, repositories), use cases (business logic), and drivers (Express, middleware, and routes).
+* 🏛️ Clean Architecture: It is based on clean architecture principles, with separated domains (entities, repositories), Application with use cases (business logic), and drivers (Express, middleware, and routes).
 This ensures a maintainable project that follows a proven structure.
 * 🛣️ Route-based Versioning: With route-based versioning, the API can scale by creating new routes while maintaining existing ones.
 It simply requires adding a parameter in the header.
 No worries a middleware will handle it👌.
 * 💉 Dependency Injection: Using dependency injection makes the code cleaner and easier to understand, reducing boilerplate code and allowing you to focus on what is really important.
 * 🔒 Helmet: Using Helmet helps us, among other things, to remove headers that could be used by attackers.
-* 💿 I/O Polling: We intentionally used a .txt file as a database to practice the I/O polling phase of Node.js for non-blocking operations.
+* 💿 I/O Polling: We intentionally used a .json file as a database to practice the I/O polling phase of Node.js for non-blocking operations.
 If you want to use another database, send a PR 😉.

 Let's explore the APIs in more detail: